MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ```

 Parameters
-- FileName (String) - Name of previously uploaded file containing the image to display.
+- FileName (string) - Name of previously uploaded file containing the image to display.
 Valid image file types are .jpg, .jpeg, .gif, .png.
 Maximum file size is 3MB.

 Return Values
-Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns true if there are no errors related to this command.

 ##### GetListOfImages